deltabayou/deltabayou.github.io/_shorts/short05.md

 He did as instructed and the two of the crept across the lawns to the small building.
 The smell of the garden's flowers was thick in his nose.
 The air around them seemed to be knitting together.
 There was a hint of rain coming, he thought.
 A slight moisture building around them as Arabella fumbled at her pockets for a moment and then produced a small key, which she used to undo the door.
 He went inside, carefully stepping over the threshold.
 Arabella followed him in.

 The scent of fresh earth tickled his nose and the air was hot and close, the little stone chamber having stored up all of the heat of the sun during the day.
-It was bordering on stifling in the small space and everything seemed too loud in the dead air- the rustle of her dress as she turned, the click of the latch as it settled into its place.
+It was bordering on stifling in the small space and everything seemed too loud in the dead air--the rustle of her dress as she turned, the click of the latch as it settled into its place.
 Even his own breathing was too loud, as was her voice, scratching against his ear.

 "Light the lamp."

 He fumbled with his tinderbox for a moment, wincing at the sound of the lid and then the dry catch as he lit a flame for the lantern.
 The acrid smell of smoke joined the scent of musty earth and Arabella's perfume as the fire danced to light, beating away the deep shadows.

 He could see now that it was indeed a small space, made even smaller by the pitch of the sharply-angled roof.
 There was a console table, battered and sagging against the wall.
 Various wicker baskets hung from the ceiling, stuffed with rags and other bric-a-brac.
 Gardening tools were hung on pegs against the walls, others heaped in piles in the corners.
-There were no windows, for which he was grateful- only a few small cracks in the wooden door worried him.
+There were no windows, for which he was grateful--only a few small cracks in the wooden door worried him.
 Surely the light would creep out, alerting anyone who might be nearby to their presence.

 He set the lantern on the table and turned to her.
 He was sure the tension would show on his face, that she would see it and think that he was having second thoughts.
 He watched her carefully.